SteeltoeOSS/Samples/Security/src/CloudFoundrySingleSignon/README.md

 # Pre-requisites - CloudFoundry

-1. Install Pivotal CloudFoundry
+1. Install Pivotal Cloud Foundry
+2. Optionally, installed Windows support on Cloud Foundry
-2. Install .NET Core SDK
+3. Install .NET Core SDK
-3. Optionally, Single Signon for CloudFoundry if you wish use it as your OAuth Security server.
+4. Optionally, Single Signon for CloudFoundry if you wish use it as your OAuth Security server.

 # Create OAuth2 Service Instance on CloudFoundry